14th Nov 2011 11:13am | By Carol Driver

 Forget splashing out at Christmas on gifts easily forgotten.
 Instead, opt for an experience at a real school of life.

 Ah Christmas.
 That time of year where rational thought flies out the window and we clamber in our droves to spend what we don’t have in brightly lit shopping centres flaunting shiny things we can’t really afford

 Besides, as the country continues to scrutinise capitalism’s effects ever more closely, spending a week’s salary on an Xmas gift for a loved one may seem, well, a tad vulgar.
-So what can you do (apart from checking out our gifts guide on P35) without looking like a Scrooge?
+So what can you do without looking like a Scrooge?

 “Instead of splurging, which isn’t something anyone wants to do, why not offer an experience?“ suggests Katie Harris, who set up The Amazings three months ago.